danielflanigan/resonator/README.md

 ```
 Instead of moving the code to the site-packages directory, this command creates a link there that tells Python where to find the code.

-The package requirements are lmfit >= 0.9.3, which depends on numpy, scipy, asteval, six, and uncertainties, and optionally matplotlib for the `see.py` plotting functions.
+The package requirements are lmfit >= 0.9.3, numpy, and matplotlib for the `see.py` plotting functions.
 The code should run in Python 2.7 or 3.6+.

 ## Quick start